phalcon/documentation/docs/acl.md

 ```

 ## Defining Access Controls
 After defining both the `Roles` and `Components`, the next step is to tie them together to create the access list.
 This is a critical step, as a small mistake here can inadvertently allow access to roles for components that the developer did not intend to.
-As mentioned earlier, the default access action for [Phalcon\Acl][acl-acl] is `Phalcon\Acl\Enum::DENY`, following the [white list][whitelist] approach.
+As mentioned earlier, the default access action for [Phalcon\Acl][acl-acl] is `Phalcon\Acl\Enum::DENY`, following the [whitelist][whitelist] approach.

 To associate Roles and Components, you use the `allow()` and `deny()` methods provided by the [Phalcon\Acl\Memory][acl-adapter-memory] class.